oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

 kubectl create -f charts/oci-service-broker/samples/atp/atp-demo-secret.yaml
 ```

-#### Deploy sample application

-The file `oci-service-broker/samples/atp/atp-demo.yaml` contains a Kubernetes Deployment which deploys a Simple java program.
-The program connects to the ATP instance and runs a simple query.
-Content of the Yaml file.
+#### Injecting credentials and configurations

+The file [`oci-service-broker/samples/atp/atp-demo.yaml`](../samples/atp/atp-demo.yaml) contains a sample Kubernetes deployment yaml that shows how to:
+1. Read the credentials/configuration from the secret and decode it using initContainer.
+1. Inject admin password and wallet password from secret as environment variable into an application container.

+**Note:**  Please refer [here](https://www.oracle.com/technetwork/database/application-development/jdbc/documentation/atp-5073445.html) for details on connecting to ATP from a java application. `Download the Client Credentials` step mentioned in the document is not required as it is already available in the secret created by the binding request.

 ```yaml
 apiVersion: extensions/v1beta1